WCMX (sport): Equipment used

 Riders use purpose-built wheelchairs called WCMX chairs to perform various tricks and stunts.
 Unlike standard daily use wheelchairs, WCMX chairs have a reinforced frame, grind bar, carbon fibre push wheels, skateboard or rollerblade wheels, suspension castors and a seatbelt.
 The most commonly used safety gear is full-face helmets, elbow and knee pads and gloves.
 Full-face helmets are preferred as they offer greater protection against falls from any angle.
 For more dangerous tricks involving flips or mega ramps, riders should wear a neck brace and a chest/back protector to reduce the risk of injury to the spine.

 Categories of tricks

-This isn't an exhaustive list, new tricks and variations are created each day.
+This is not an exhaustive list; new tricks and variations are created each day.

 Air

 Backflip, Double Backflip, Front Flip, 180, 360, Flair.

 Bowl and ramp tricks

 Handplant, Carving, Drop-In, Acid Drop, Bank Drop, One Wheel Drop-in, Layback, Blunt Stall, Fakie.

 Flat-ground

 One wheel spin, Castor Spin, Layback, Duck Walk, Bunny Hop.